-Wanna know more about Ithaca and Cornell?
+Wanna know more about the Jena-Xing group, Ithaca and Cornell?

 Ithaca is located at the southern tip of Cayuga Lake, the second largest finger lake in New York state, and home to two private universities: Cornell University and Ithaca College.
 Dotted by many gorges, waterfalls and creeks, water flows to Cayuga Lake then northward to Lake Ontario.
 In Ithaca, you can find nearly all summer and winter sports, vibrant music, art and writing communities, and a diverse population.